Parents and guardians (COVID-19)

 This is a stressful time (World Health Organization).
 Try to take care of yourself, so you can support your children.
 A good way to get some quiet time is to set up activities that your kids can do on their own that encourage creativity.
 Remember, you are not alone, reach out and connect with other parents.
 Talking to others can help ease stress.

 If you need more advice, local parenting services are available online at parenting4me.com

 You might be wondering how to talk about COVID-19 and physical distancing with kids in a way that will be reassuring and not make kids more worried than they already may be.

 You can reassure your children by talking about all the things they are already doing to keep themselves safe and healthy.
 For example, hand washing, coughing and sneezing etiquette and not touching their face.
-Remind them that by staying away from other, they are helping to keep themselves and others healthy.
-This also means no playdates and no sleepovers.
+Remind them that by staying away from others who are not from the same household or their established 10 person social circle, they are helping to keep themselves and others healthy.

 Support your family’s mental health during COVID-19